-- Stable frontal airbag interaction (0 demerits, see Figure 1) means the dummy moves forward into a fully-deployed airbag and then returns directly to the seat during rebound, with the head and body staying within the original extended perimeter of the airbag.
+- Stable frontal airbag interaction (0 demerits, see Figure 1) means the dummy moves forward into a fully-deployed airbag and then returns directly to the seat during rebound.
+Rotational or sliding movement of the dummy's head on the frontal airbag during forward excursion is allowable if the head remains within the perimeter of the airbag.
 If the dummy's head begins to move off the airbag into the gap between the airbag and door, this is not considered stable interaction and is subject to demerits unless there is supplemental protection to assure that the head does not reach hard structure (e.g., a side airbag that extends to cover the A-pillar or an A-pillar airbag that prevents the head from going through the gap or contacting hard structure that might intrude into the gap).
-Lack of assured head protection from a frontal airbag can result in 1 or 2 demerits: - Partial frontal airbag interaction (1 demerit, see Figures 2 and 3) is scored when the head receives significant restraint from the frontal airbag but does not stay within its original extended perimeter and there are no other countermeasures to prevent head contact with hard structures forward of the airbag.
-Partial interaction also may be scored if the airbag provides little additional frontal protection (e.g., there is little airbag volume between the dummy and interior structures) when the dummy reaches maximum forward excursion. - Minimal frontal airbag interaction (2 demerits, see Figures 4 and 5) is scored if the head moves into the gap between the door and frontal airbag with little or no restraint from the airbag and there are no other countermeasures to prevent head contact with hard structures forward of the airbag.
+Lack of assured head protection from a frontal airbag can result in 1 or 2 demerits: - Partial frontal airbag interaction (1 demerit, see Figures 2, 3, 4, and 5) is scored when the head receives significant restraint from the frontal airbag during forward excursion but part of the head has moved off the airbag into the gap between the airbag and the door.
+The dummy's head may move into a gap in airbag protection due to excessive head rotation, sliding along the frontal airbag, or making initial contact too far outboard on the airbag.
+Partial interaction also may be scored if the airbag provides little additional frontal protection (e.g., there is little airbag volume between the dummy and interior structures) when the dummy reaches maximum forward excursion.

-- Excessive lateral steering wheel movement (1 demerit) is scored if the center of the steering wheel moves more than 10 cm laterally.
-Note that if the steering wheel moves more than 15 cm laterally, an additional demerit is scored for compromised chest protection (see below). - Two or more hard head contacts with structure (1 demerit) is carried over in concept from IIHS's moderate overlap frontal test and is scored when two distinct head contacts occur registering a resultant head acceleration greater than 70 g.
+- Minimal frontal airbag interaction (2 demerits, see Figures 6 and 7) is scored if the majority of the head moves into the gap between the door and frontal airbag with little or no restraint from the airbag during forward excursion and there are no other countermeasures to prevent head contact with hard structures forward of the airbag. - Excessive lateral steering wheel movement (1 demerit) is scored if the center of the steering wheel moves more than 10 cm laterally.
+Note that if the steering wheel moves more than 15 cm laterally, an additional demerit is scored for compromised chest protection (see below).

+Two or more hard head contacts with structure (1 demerit) is carried over in concept from the IIHS moderate overlap frontal test and is scored when two distinct head contacts occur registering a resultant head acceleration greater than 70 g.
 Note that, as in the moderate overlap test, a single hard head contact results in one downgrade of the head injury rating (from good to acceptable, acceptable to marginal, etc.) but no demerit for restraints and dummy kinematics.
-Also, contact with the B-pillar during rebound is disregarded entirely because of removal of the head restraint prior to testing. - Late or nondeployment of the frontal airbag (an automatic poor for restraints and dummy kinematics) is scored if the frontal airbag does not deploy or does not deploy in a timely manner.
-This same demerit is coded in IIHS's moderate overlap frontal test.
+Also, contact with the B-pillar during rebound is disregarded entirely because of removal of the head restraint prior to testing.